Close Menu

 Synopsis: When a young boy vanishes, a small town uncovers a mystery involving secret experiments, terrifying supernatural forces and one strange little girl.

 Stranger Things has been a Netflix hit since it first aired in 2016.
 The one black friend, Lucas, is a fun character since the beginning (“Why can’t there just be two Venkmans?”).
 The show has faced criticism for its handling of Black characters, though, particularly Lucas Sinclair, with some reviewers finding his characterization and storylines underdeveloped and lacking in depth compared to his white counterparts.
 While the show introduces diverse characters, including Lucas and his sister Erica, some critics argue that their roles often serve to highlight the experiences of the white characters rather than being fully fleshed-out narratives in their own right.
-But it’s still great to see a depiction of “blackness” in this long-running show.
+But seeing a depiction of “blackness” in this long-running show is still great.

 Netflix is always exploring diversity in movies and television.
 This list is going to keep growing with original, wild, and funny science fiction from the best black talent in the industry.